-All VMD objects are drawn with an adjustable resolution, allowing users to balance fineness of detail with drawing speed.
+Most VMD graphical representations are drawn with an adjustable resolution, allowing users to balance geometric detail with interactive drawing speed.

-- 5 Open the Graphical Representation window via Graphics → Representations... in the VMD Main menu.
+- 5 Open the Graphical Representation window via Graphics \rightarrow Representations... in the VMD Main menu.
 Modify the default representation to show just the protein, and display it using the VDW drawing method. - 6 Zoom in on one or two of the atoms, either by using the scroll wheel on your mouse, or by using Mouse \rightarrow Scale Mode (shortcut s).

 OpenGL clipping.
-You might notice that as you zoom into an atom closer and closer, the atom might be cut off by an invisible clipping plane, which makes it difficult to focus on just one atom.
-This is an OpenGL feature.
-You can move the clipping plane closer to you by doing the following: switch your mouse mode to the Translate mode, either by pressing the shortcut key "t" in the OpenGL window or by selecting Mouse \rightarrow Translate Mode, and drag your mouse in the OpenGL window while holding down the right mouse key.
-You can now move the clipping plane closer to you, or away from you.
-If this doesn't work, here is an alternative way: in the VMD Main window, choose Display \rightarrow Display Settings...; in the Display Settings window that shows up, you can see many OpenGL options you can adjust; decrease the value for Near Clip, this will move the OpenGL clipping closer, allowing you to zoom into individual atoms without clipping them off.
+You might notice that as you zoom or move the view close up into an atom, it might be cut open or chopped away by an invisible clipping plane that lies just ahead or coincident with the position of the camera.
+The so-called "near" clipping plane in OpenGL is a detail of its implementation, and it can be made nearly (but not quite) zero to minimize its impact.
+You can move the molecule toward or away from you (the camera position) so that the clipping doesn't impact the molecular scene in a detrimental way by doing the following: switch your mouse mode to the Translate mode, either by pressing the shortcut key "t" in the OpenGL window or by selecting Mouse \rightarrow Translate Mode, and drag the mouse in the OpenGL window while holding down the right mouse key.
+You can now move the molecule toward or away from you (the camera).
+If moving the molecular scene toward or away from the camera is ineffective, the default OpenGL "near" clipping plane can be adjusted as follows: in the VMD Main window, choose Display \rightarrow Display Settings...; in the Display Settings window that shows up, you can see many OpenGL display options you can adjust; decrease the value for Near Clip, this will move the OpenGL clipping plane closer, allowing you to zoom or translate the camera into individual atoms without clipping them off.